-We currently lease office equipment under capital lease agreements expiring in 2008.
+We currently lease office equipment under capital lease agreements expiring in 2007.
 The assets and liabilities under capital lease are recorded at the lower of the present value of the minimum lease payments or the fair value of the asset.
 The assets are amortized over the lower of their related lease terms or their estimated useful lives.
 The interest rate on the above capital lease is 5.625% and is imputed based on the lower of our incremental borrowing rate at the inception of each lease.
-Amortization and interest expense for the years ended July 31, 2005 and 2004 was \$55,000 and \$0, respectively.
+Amortization and interest expense for the five month period ended December 31, 2005 and the years ended July 31, 2005 and 2004 was \$57, \$55, and \$0, respectively.